jamesccupps/jamesccupps.github.io/PROTOCOL.md

 An error response (`direction = 0x05`) has body layout:

 ```
-0x05 <error_code_u16_BE> [optional context bytes]
+0x05 <error_code_u16_BE>
 ```

+The error response body is exactly 3 bytes; no trailing context follows the error code (see §10.3).
 The error code identifies the failure reason; see §10 for the catalog of common error codes.

 ### 8.4 Sequence Number Convention